Supported Internships

 Students on a supported internship can expect to generally do the following during the week:

-• In addition, students will attend maths, English and employability lessons for two days per week at college
+- In addition, students will attend maths, English and employability lessons for one day per week at college

 If you would like more details on the supported internship programme, our specialist staff are on hand to guide you through every stage of the process.